metamn/react/content/blog/on-design-systems-3/index.md

 ## The journey

-It takes a journey from the term `user interfaces` to `consistent web user interfaces`.
-A dozen of steps, some steps depicting an era in front-end development.
+It takes a journey from the term `user interface` to `consistent web user interface`.

 For those on the run, there is a big picture.
 It's enjoyable on larger screens via a click.

 ![UI](ui.png)

 For the rest, there is a breakdown.
-A step-by-step guide where at the end a consistent UI technology unfolds.
+A step-by-step guide where at the end a consistent UI approach unfolds.

 ## User interfaces